-I hope you’ve enjoyed today’s recipe for Oktoberfest Crescent Wrapped Bratwurst Bites with Sauerkraut Dipping Sauce as much as I’ve enjoyed bringing it to you.
+I hope you’ve enjoyed today’s recipe for Bratwurst Bites Wrapped in Crescent Rolls with Sauerkraut Dipping Sauce as much as I’ve enjoyed bringing it to you.

 Should you have any questions or comments regarding anything you've seen on my site, please don't hesitate to reach out to contact me.
 It is always my distinct pleasure to get back with you just as soon as I possibly can!